JSBrenio/TCSS452-AreYouSure/project_report/README.md

 ## Problem and Design Overview
   Synchro Studio, a transportation and traffic network application developed by Cubic, presents a steep learning curve in its current user interface (UI), challenging aspiring Civil Engineering students and users alike.

   This project attempts to address the initial friction of using Synchro as a beginner.
-From User Research, the most prominent issue arising from interacting with the software, as a new user, was the overload of different buttons, options, and settings within the interface.
+From user research, the most prominent issue arising from interacting with the software, as a new user, was the overload of different buttons, options, and settings within the interface.

-  The new design laid out encapsulate the two most common tasks that users must perform within the software on a day-to-day basis:
+  The new design laid out encapsulates the two most common tasks that users must perform within the software on a day-to-day basis:

 ### The Proposed Redesign
 ![Redesign Image 1](images/digital-prototype-task-1-new-2.png)